Orff Schulwerk Training

-Gwinnett County Public Schools is proud to host this AOSA approved teacher education course in the summer of 2021.
+Cobb County School District is proud to host this AOSA approved teacher education course in the summer of 2023.
 Levels I, II, and III and Master Class will be offered.
 This comprehensive three-level curriculum comprised of pedagogy, recorder, and movement is designed to develop the musicianship, creativity, and teaching strategies of the adult learner.

 Orff Certification Program